Stop Overpaying on Taxes: Airbnb Tax Deductions Tips

 • Legal costs

 Suppose you have a dedicated home office from where you run your vacation rental business.
 In that case, you’ll also be able to deduct expenses, like stationery and office supplies, relating to the upkeep of such a home office.
-Even a seemingly insignificant tax deduction can quickly add up.
-So, be sure to keep accurate records from the beginning.

 Will I Get Tax Forms from Airbnb?

-If you had any taxes withheld from your payouts, they’ll also send you a form so that you can claim these on your return.
+If you had any taxes withheld from your payouts, they’ll also send you a form so that you can claim these on your tax return.

 Schedule C and Self-employment Tax